- are not all likely to take it.

-Hindsight is probably not as good as foresight.
+Many SRF monastics have come to grief for several reasons.
+Can we learn from their extended, figurative moans to avoid falling in the same traps as them?
+Or from the hush-hush surrounding their spiritist guru's sombre misdeeds?
+Hindsight may not be as good as foresight.
 To learn from one's harms and damages may not be so good as not to get damaged, deranged and the like either.
 Why, it looks safer to stay out of a cultish setting out of foresight than enter it and get good hindsight.
 To wake up as a monastic and quit with much hindsight may be all right, but not to wake up numbed and filled with fears and despair.
-But it is fit to allow for individual differences.
+All the same it is fit to allow for individual differences.

-But how often is the saying true for critique as for counsel, that it is "seldom welcome, and those who need it the most, like it the least."
+How often is the saying true for critique as for counsel, that it is "seldom welcome, and those who need it the most, like it the least."
 [Lord Chesterfield].
-Many proverbs evolve that basic idea: "Advice is something the wise don't need and the fools won't take [Ap 9]."
-A variant: "Fools need advice most, but wise men only are the better for it [Ap 10]."
-Apropos, "He asks advice in vain who will not follow it [Ap 10]."
+Many proverbs reflect that basic idea.
+These are American: "Advice is something the wise don't need and the fools won't take (Mieder et al 1996, 9)."
+A variant: "Fools need advice most, but wise men only are the better for it (Ibid.
+10)."
+Apropos, "He asks advice in vain who will not follow it (Ibid.
+10)."